Alana Graduated from College!

 It may seem very small,

-Near the end of elementary school, a teacher told Alana that she would not always be getting A’s and that she should accept that.
-When Alana told us about that conversation, it sounded like the teacher might have been jealous (and maybe angry) that Alana was keeping her grades high.
+Near the end of elementary school, a teacher—Mrs. Willoughby—told Alana that she would not always be getting A’s, and that she should accept that.
+When Alana told us about that conversation, the way that she described it to us, it sounded like the teacher might have been jealous, or angry, that Alana kept getting A’s.
 It seemed like a strange conversation for a teacher to have with a student, as though she was trying to crush Alana’s spirit.
-But Alana just kept doing what she was good at, bringing home A’s.
+We told Alana that it may—or may not—turn out that way, and no matter what grade she brought home we will still be proud of her.
+Alana just kept doing what she was good at, bringing home A’s.

 On her 8th Grade trip to Washington D.C., they made a special visit to the Library of Congress because one of the teachers knew how much reading, books, and libraries meant to Alana.
-So, the entire class got to go to the Library of Congress because one of the teachers knew that Alana would want.
+So, the entire class got to go to the Library of Congress because one of the teachers knew that Alana would want to go there.

 All through public school she was always in the most advanced

-When teachers/professors would put her into groups of other students where they would have to work on a project together, each one of them would get the grade that the group earned as a whole.
+When teachers/professors would put her into groups of other students where they would have to work on a project together, and the group earned the grade as a whole.
 I imagine that the other kids must have loved to be in a group with Alana because she would not let them bring her grade down, she would end up re-doing most of the work that was supposed to be done by the other kids if it was not good, or not correct.
 She even did that in college.
 She always got A’s for herself and everyone in the groups she was part of.

 It was during these years that she started to learn Critical Thinking—to be critical of what you are being told (do not always believe things at face value), and do some real research to make sure what you are being told is the actual truth.